Hornbill-Docs/style-guide/style-guide/hyphens.md

 - When a hyphenated word is found at the start of a sentence, capitalize solely the initial element within the term unless any subsequent element qualifies as a proper noun or proper adjective.

   **Examples (incorrect) ❌**
-    - one
+    - Real-Time monitoring helps in prompt decision-making.
-    - two
+    - Cross-Platform development increases software accessibility.

   **Examples (correct) ✅**
-    - one
+    - Real-time monitoring helps in prompt decision-making.
-    - two
+    - Cross-platform development increases software accessibility.

 - When a hyphenated word appears at the beginning of a heading utilizing sentence-style capitalization, capitalize solely the initial element within the term unless any subsequent element is a proper noun or proper adjective.